EHL Insights

 HES-SO

-While many are willing to return to a post-COVID “new normal”, this return will depend on individuals’ ability to trust that they are safe in public spaces.
-Thus, hospitality companies have been increasingly communicating their commitment to cleanliness and safety.
-In this project, our goal is to identify the most effective format (verbal, visual, label, or a combination) to communicate cleanliness in terms of intention to visit a property, willingness to pay for a stay, attitude, and trust toward the brand.
-In addition, we study the effect of communicating a partnership with an expert institution in cleanliness (vs. communicating the property was self-inspected) on the same focal variables.
+In the current project, we aim to identify the most effective format (verbal, visual, label, or a combination) to communicate cleanliness in terms of intention to visit a property, willingness to pay for a stay, attitude and trust towards the brand.
+In addition, we test the effect of communicating a partnership with an expert institution in cleanliness (vs. communicating the property was self-inspected) on the same focal variables.